-If you have purchased a condo and carry a mortgage, the bank will require you to insure to protect its investment in your home.
+If you have purchased a condo and carry a mortgage, the bank will require you to ensure to protect its investment in your home.
 You may, however, need more insurance to cover your personal items and liability or fees that may be charged to you regarding shared areas of the building like the lobby.

-A condo policy typically covers you for your personal possessions, structural improvements to your apartment, and additional living expenses if you are the victim of fire, theft, or another disaster listed in your policy, along with liability protection.
+Condo insurance typically covers you for your personal possessions, structural improvements to your apartment, and additional living expenses if you are the victim of fire, theft, or another disaster listed in your policy, along with liability protection.

 Renter’s insurance provides financial protection against the loss or destruction of your possessions when you rent a house or apartment.